BrunoMaiaPinto/vgccsvc/README.md

 Video Game Collection CSV Converter

-Overview
 This Python script provides a simple graphical user interface (GUI) to convert CSV files exported from VGCollect.com into a formatted Excel spreadsheet.

 If you keep track of your video game collection on VGCollect.com and want a spreadsheet of your collection, this tool helps you transform the data into an organized .xlsx file with cleaned-up platform names and proper column formatting.

 Features
 Select a CSV file exported from VGCollect.com using a file dialog.